 A. The state treasurer shall:

-1. Authenticate writings and documents certified by him with the seal of his office.
+1. Authenticate writings and documents certified by the state treasurer with the seal of the state treasurer's office.

-2. Receive and keep in secure custody all monies that belong to the state and that are not required to be received and kept by some other person.
+2. Receive and keep in secure custody all monies that belong to this state and that are not required to be received and kept by some other person.

 3. File and keep the documentation delivered to the treasurer when monies are deposited into the treasury.